huggingface/blog/tf-serving.md

 # assigned to the key logits.
 As the probabilities as in float, the list is
 # converted into a numpy array of floats with .float_val
 output = result.outputs["logits"].float_val

 # Print the proper LABEL with its index
 print(config.id2label[np.argmax(np.abs(output))])
 ```

 ## Conclusion
-Thanks to the last updates applied on the TensorFlow models in transformers, one can now easily deploy its models in production in an efficient way.
+Thanks to the last updates applied on the TensorFlow models in transformers, one can now easily deploy its models in production using TensorFlow serving.
 One of the next steps we are thinking about is to directly integrate the preprocessing part inside the saved model to make things even easier.